17th Edition BS7671 : 2008 Requirements for Electrical Installations IEE Wiring Regulations 17th Edition

 Restoring the fabric of the building similar to that existing prior to the works.
 This does not usually include re-decoration.
 See Terms and conditions.

-MCB – Miniature Circuit Board
+MCB – Miniature Circuit Breaker

 An automatic switch which will turn off under specific fault conditions.
 It may be regarded as the modern equivalent of a fuse but giving simpler and better protection.
 It can be switched back on when the fault is cleared and, unlike a fuse, it cannot easily be replaced with the wrong wire.